isabella232/www-chapter-belfast/sponsorship_tab.md

 ---
-title: OWASP Belfast Sponsorship
+title: OWASP Belfast Sponsorship Opportunities
 layout:  null
 tab: true
 order: 1
 tags: sponsorship
 ---

-## OWASP Belfast Sponsorship Opportunities

 There are many ways you can help the OWASP Belfast Chapter spread the word about computer security and secure coding.
 Including the following: